Friendseeker/MATH340-UBC/notes.md

 \end{bmatrix}
 $$

 We can extract the relevant parts.
-The 3 columns in $M_new$ forms an identity matrix, and the 3 columns in $M$ forms a square matrix.
-Let's call the first $I$ matrix and the second matrix $B$.
+The 3 columns in $M_{new}$ forms an identity matrix, and the 3 columns in $M$ forms a square matrix.
+Let's call the first matrix $I$ and the second matrix $B$.

 Hence, a unknown matrix $E$ exists (that represents row operations to move from initial dictionary to the new dictionary), such that: